-Activity Date Methods of Notification for Comments and Participation Description of Activities The 2 nd and 4 th Monday of each month at 6:30 pm (If the date is a holiday, the following Tuesday) at public Council Meeting throughout the year Council Meetings, Website, Social Media, and Reader Board Each bi-weekly Council meeting has a time slot set aside for public comment.
+Table 2.4 : Table 2.4: 2023 Planned Public Involvement and Participation Activities Activity Date Methods of Notification for Comments and Participation Description of Activities The 2 nd and 4 th Monday of each month at 6:30 pm (If the date is a holiday, the following Tuesday) at public Council Meeting throughout the year Council Meetings, Website, Social Media, and Reader Board Each bi-weekly Council meeting has a time slot set aside for public comment.
 The public can address the council on any issue of concern, not on the agenda.
 The public may address the Council on stormwater and Permit issues.
-Pre-Covid these were in person meetings.
-They have been conducted via Zoom since early 2020.
-When the State rescinds Covid restricts, the City may return to either in person meetings or hybrid meetings.
-March 14, 2022 Council Meetings, Website, and Social Media The City will hold a Public Hearing to discuss the SWMP and the Permit.
-This will be an opportunity for the Citizens to comment and participate in the continued development of the
+March 13, 2023 Council Meetings, Website, and Social Media The City will hold a Public Hearing to discuss the SWMP and the Permit.
+This will be an opportunity for the Citizens to comment and participate in the continued development of the SWMP and SMAP